MVSTEJA/SP_spacex_launches/README.md

   yarn test

+To generate SSR build:

+  yarn build:server

 To run the SSR server:

-  yarn build:server
   firebase serve --only functions,hosting

  To deploy the production build to cloud(firebase):-